supervisorphp/supervisor/README.md

 **Currently available connectors:**

 * [fXmlRpc](https://github.com/lstrojny/fxmlrpc)
-* Zend XML-RPC
+* Laminas XML-RPC

 **Note:** fXmlRpc can be used with several HTTP Clients.
-See the list on it's website.
-This is the reason why Client specific connectors has been removed.
+See the list on its website.
+This is the reason why Client-specific connectors has been removed.

-### Authentication

-As of version 3.0.0 `setCredentials` is no longer part of the `Connector` interface (meaning responsibility has been fully removed).You have to provide authentication data to the HTTP Client of your choice.
-(For example Guzzle supports it out-of-the-box) Also, Bridges implemented by fXmlRpc supports to set custom headers.

 ### Exception handling